mohsen-saki/RUStoked/README.md

 ![Image](photos/score2.png)

 Well, I would say **if features are too obvious, probably the model has already picked them**.
-Using `Naive Bayes` algorithm as recommended by Scikit-Learn ([Choosing the right estimator](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)) did not make a noticeable difference as expected.
+Using `Naive Bayes` algorithm as recommended by Scikit-Learn ([Choosing the right estimator](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)) did not make a noticeable difference as expected (Normally a data problem results should not change considerably just by changing algorithm, if so, probably something is done wrong).

 However, using just features without the word vectors shows some improvement albeit at cost of model performance decrease on two other labels.